760 CMR 60.00:

 (3) involves the Creation of Housing, the Preservation of Housing or the refinancing of an existing CBH Loan if permitted under 760 CMR 60.04(4);

-(4) as required by the CBH Legislation, will be subject to a Land Use Restriction for the benefit of DHCD, DMR and DMH, running with the land on which the Project is located and duly registered/filed, requiring that the Project shall be used for the purpose of providing Community-Based Housing for PCEs and reserving all the CBH Units in the Project for occupancy by Low-Income Persons or Families, which Land Use Restriction shall be released only in accordance with the provisions of the CBH Legislation, 760 CMR 60.00 and the CBH Guidelines.
+(4) as required by the CBH Legislation, will be subject to a Land Use Restriction for the benefit of DHCD, DDS and DMH for loans granted under CBH 1 and 2, and for the benefit of DHCD, EOHHS and DDS for loans granted under CBH 3, running with the land on which the Project is located and duly registered/filed, requiring that the Project shall be used for the purpose of providing Community-based Housing for PCEs and reserving all the CBH Units in the Project for occupancy by Low-income Persons or Families, which Land Use Restriction shall be released only in accordance with the provisions of the CBH Legislation, 760 CMR 60.00 and the CBH Guidelines.

 (5) complies, or upon completion will comply, with the CBH Legislation and all other applicable federal, state or local requirements, including the Americans with Disabilities Act of 1990, M.G.L. c.
-79A and 105 CMR 410.00 (all as amended).
+79A and 105 CMR 410.00.

 60.04: Type of Loans, Loan Terms, Loan Conditions